ProjectPortmanteau/Execution/README.md

 **A recursive creative ecosystem where philosophy, platform, methodology, and AI reinforce each other.**

-Built by [Robert Miller](https://github.com/ProjectPortmanteau) · illport Studios · 2023–2026
+Built by [Robert Miller](https://github.com/ProjectPortmanteau) · ill Port Studios · 2023–2026

 -----